 Flow and functionality was disjointed with the long wall that divided the kitchen on the east side of the house from the living and dining rooms on the west; and the several columns and curved walls, the pink granite floors and green walls dated this well-built but renovation-ready late 90’s home.

-Opening the living space to the kitchen and relocating the dining room to the east side of the house, closer to the kitchen, immediately improved the functionality and offered dinner guests a table with a view.
+Opening the living space to the kitchen and relocating the dining room to the east side of the house,closer to the kitchen, immediately improved the functionality and of the dinner guests a table with a view.

 Creating a new bedroom in the upper floor of the vaulted dining room space allowed for a separate master view suite on the upper floor with a large walk in closet, expanded ensuite bathroom with a double shower and a centre stage, freestanding tub overlooking the creek.